cppalliance/safe-cpp/proposal/draft.md

 In addition to the core safety features, there are many new types that put a demand on engineering resources: borrows, choice types (and pattern matching to use them), first-class tuples, arrays and slices.
 Interfaces and interface templates are a new language mechanism that provides customization points to C++, making it much easier to author libraries that are called directly by the language.
 Examples in Safe C++ are the iterator support for ranged-for statements, send/sync for thread safety and fmt interfaces for f-strings.

+# Conclusion

+The US Government is telling industry to stop using C++ for reasons of national security.
+Academia is turning away in favor of languages like Rust and Swift that are built on modern technology.
+C++ risks becoming a legacy language

 All this took about 18 months to design and implement in Circle.
 I spent six months in advance learning Rust and reading the NLL RFC and Rustnomicon, which are critical resources for understanding the safety model.
 While Safe C++ is a large extension to the language, the cost of building the new tooling is not steep.
 If C++ continues to go forward without a memory safety strategy, it's because institutional users don't want one, not because memory-safe tooling is too expensive or difficult to build.

+There is a Safe C++ standard library being developed[@safecpp-stdlib] in tandem with this proposal which aims to co-evolve alongside the Safe C++ extensions.
+It contains basic implementations of common types such as `std2::vector`, `std2::string` and `std2::thread`, and serves as a useful proof-of-concept.

+An earlier version of this work was presented to SG23 at the St Louis 2024 ISO meeting, with the closing poll "We should promise more committee time on borrow checking?" --- SF: 20, WF: 7, N: 1, WA: 0, SA: 0.

 ---
 references: